Careers360 Logo

 Reactivity: White phosphorous are more reactive compared to the Red phosphorous as it undergoes more angular strain since the bonds are angled at 60°.

+Question 55.
 Phosphorus has three allotropic forms — (i) white phosphorus (ii) red phosphorus and (iii) black phosphorus.
 Write the difference between white and red phosphorus on the basis of their structure and reactivity.

 Answer:

 Red Phosphorous on the other hands also has a tetrahedral structure, but each tetrahedron is linked to two others as shown below.
-The bond angle is much more relaxed, leading to a lower reactivity than White phosphorous.
+The bond angle is much more relaxed, leading to a lower reactivity than White phosphorus.

+Question 56.
 Give an example to show the effect of concentration of nitric acid on the formation of oxidation product.

 Answer: